Adding interactivity to your Flutter app

 // ···

-The class also defines a build()
+}The class also defines a build() method,

-which creates a row containing a red IconButton
+which creates a row containing a red IconButton,

-.
-You use IconButton
+and Text.
+You use IconButton (instead of Icon)

-because it has an onPressed
+because it has an onPressed property that defines

-) for handling a tap.
+the callback function (_toggleFavorite) for handling a tap.

 You’ll define the callback function next.